 Economic consequences of intifada

-Abstract In 2003 the World Bank (WB) and the International Monetary Fund (IMF) published estimates of macro-economic indicators for 2002 of the economy of Palestine.
-The WB used a micro-founded recursive dynamic computable general equilibrium (CGE) model, calibrated on the 1998 Social Accounting Matrix (SAM) of Palestine, to which shocks were applied, whereas the IMF based its estimates on a macro-founded income-expenditure model relying on more recent data.
-It turned out that there were substantial differences: the estimate by the WB of the real gross national income (at 1998 prices) was 25% less than the corresponding figure calculated by the IMF.
+In 2003 the World Bank (WB) and the International Monetary Fund (IMF) published estimates of macro-economic indicators for 2002 of the economy of Palestine.
+WB used a micro-founded recursive dynamic computable general equilibrium (CGE) model, calibrated on the 1998 Social Accounting Matrix (SAM) of Palestine, to which shocks were applied, whereas IMF based its estimates on a macro-founded income-expenditure model relying on more recent data.
+It turned out that there were substantial differences: the estimate by WB of the real Gross National Income (at 1998 prices) was 25% less than the corresponding figure calculated by IMF.
 This huge difference is not only relevant for a full understanding of the economic consequences of the intifada, but also for the size of the international community intervention.
-In this paper we propose our own evaluation with the help of a static CGE model, based on the 1998 SAM and the so-called intifada shock derived from data of the WB that we constructed for the analysis of some forms of emergency assistance in a previous article.
-It turns out that our estimates, based on an entirely different methodology, are remarkably close to those of the IMF.
+In this paper we propose our own evaluation with the help of a static CGE model, based on the 1998 SAM and the so-called intifada shock derived from data of WB, that we constructed for the analysis of some forms of emergency assistance in a previous article.
+It turns out that our estimates, based on an entirely different methodology, are remarkably close to those of IMF.

 de Boer, P.M.C., & Missaglia, M..
 (2005).
 Economic consequences of intifada (No. EI 2005-21).
 Report / Econometric Institute, Erasmus University Rotterdam.
 Retrieved from http://hdl.handle.net/1765/6563